Table of Contents

 - Showcase your brand’s values in videos or web content.

 - Involve your customers in social activism by donating proceeds or sponsoring giving initiatives.

 - Be cautious--the recent Pepsi ad debacle taught us that socially-conscious marketing can be tasteless.

 9. Use Data in Intelligent Ways

 Every click, scroll, and action taken by your website visitors reveals a trail of insight into their behavior.
-Increasingly, marketers are capitalizing on this “intent” data to buy into the “geekification” of marketing.
-Brands who use intelligence from personalized web content or marketing experiments can also create an online presence that supports brand awareness building activities.
+Increasingly, marketers are capitalizing on this “intent” data to understand the desires and behaviors of their target audience.
+Marketers are now embracing data-driven design - using intelligence from personalized web content or marketing experiments to create an online presence that supports brand awareness-building activities.

 Building Awareness for Your Brand